 - The platform is regularly ranked among the top 10 hosting companies globally.

 - It offers cutting-edge software to make sure your WordPress blog is lightning fast.

 - They have superb customer support working full time to resolve user queries.

 These are just a few reasons why we felt this is the platform to use in this guide on how to be a mommy blogger.

-From the image, you can already see how significantly low their hosting fee is.
-At $1.99 per month, you can be sure that anyone would have a hard time competing.
+From the image below, you can already see how significantly low their hosting fee is when you use our link.
+At $2.95 per month, you can be sure that anyone would have a hard time competing.